DomiKamu/OhmerPrems/README.md

 Thanks to **Marc Boulé** (author of excellent ImpromptuModular/Geodesics/MindMeld plugins) for C++ code who permit to swap ports textures (silver, gold) "on-the-fly" when changing model, exactly like momentary buttons and screws.

+Thanks to **Steve Baker** for MacOS builds.

-Feature requests, suggestions, and bug reports are welcome on this GitHub repository.
+Feature requests, suggestions, and bug reports are welcome on this GitHub repository!